 A Good Ole' Small Town 4th of July Celebration

 Main Street is lined with people decked in red, white and blue as they watch the parade from their lawn chairs.
-Small children waving flags perch atop their parents shoulders to catch a glimpse of the action-fire trucks, Harleys, kids on bikes, walking groups, babies in adorable costumes, dancing groups and a whole lot more unforgettable theatrics.
+Small children waving flags perch atop their parents shoulders to catch a glimpse of the action-fire trucks, Harleys, kids on bikes, walking groups, babies in adorable costumes, dancing groups, dogs, and a whole lot more unforgettable theatrics.
 To participate in the parade, register here.

 Our 4th of July video captures the spirit of the day perfectly.

 The Parade is just one part of Telluride’s Fourth of July Celebration and there are many ways to enjoy the day but here are a few suggestions:

 6 a.m.
 Rise and shine-a large boom set off by a cannon echoes through the Telluride valley to signify the official start of Independence Day.

 7 a.m.
 Grab a cup of coffee and place your lawn chairs on Main Street to snag a prime viewing spot for the parade.